bhumibansal06/posture-coach/README.md

 ## 📌 Project Overview

-Posture Coach is a **full-stack application** that helps users maintain correct posture while working or studying.
-Using webcam-based pose detection, it **provides real-time feedback** and visual alerts to prevent slouching or bad posture habits.
+Posture Coach is a **full-stack application** that helps users achieve a feedback on their posture while working or studying.
+Using webcam-based pose detection, it **provides real-time feedback** and visual alerts to provide real-time feedback on posture

 **Use Cases:**
 - Office workers